bacebu4/blog/src/content/blog/node-experimental-specifier-resolution-removed.md

 6. Add flag to node like that: `node --loader=./loader.js`
 7. Don't forget to include this flag to all places where `node` is calling your application (even in Dockerfile)

-But why would we copy the source code and haven't installed an appopriate library?
+But why would we copy the source code and haven't installed an appropriate library?
 First of all, the linked repo doesn't come with any npm package.
-Some guy [have uploaded](https://www.npmjs.com/package/commonjs-extension-resolution-loader) it to npm anyways, but I don't wanto to bring some random dependency into my code.
+Some guy [have uploaded](https://www.npmjs.com/package/commonjs-extension-resolution-loader) it to npm anyways, but I don't want to to bring some random dependency into my code.
 You might have a different opinion though 🤷‍♂️

 ## Bonus: Working With Such Libraries From TypeScript

 If you would like to work with library that is using such loader or previously used deprecated flag you'd need to make some tweaks to your configs

-Let's start with `tsconfig.json` (most unrelated settings are omited):
+Let's start with `tsconfig.json` (most unrelated settings are omitted):

 ```json
 {